Neo23x0/Loki/README.md

 # Usage

-    usage: loki.exe [-h] [-p path] [-s kilobyte] [--printAll] [--noprocscan] [--nofilescan] [--noindicator] [--debug]
+    usage: loki.exe [-h] [-p path] [-s kilobyte] [-l log-file] [--printAll] [--noprocscan] [--nofilescan] [--noindicator] [--reginfs]
+                    [--dontwait] [--intense] [--csv] [--onlyrelevant] [--nolog]
+                    [--update] [--debug]

     Loki - Simple IOC Scanner

     optional arguments:
       -h, --help      show this help message and exit -p path         Path to scan
-      -s kilobyte    Maximum file site to check in KB (default 2000 KB) --printAll     Print all files that are scanned --noprocscan   Skip the process scan
+      -s kilobyte     Maximum file size to check in KB (default 2048 KB) -l log-file     Log file
+      --printAll      Print all files that are scanned --noprocscan    Skip the process scan
       --nofilescan    Skip the file scan
-      --noindicator  Do not show a progress indicator --debug        Debug output
+      --noindicator   Do not show a progress indicator --reginfs       Do check for Regin virtual file system --dontwait      Do not wait on exit
+      --intense       Intense scan mode (also scan unknown file types and all extensions)
+      --csv           Write CSV log format to STDOUT (machine prcoessing) --onlyrelevant  Only print warnings or alerts
+      --nolog         Don't write a local log file --update        Update the signatures from the "signature-base" sub repository
+      --debug         Debug output

 ## Signature and IOCs